 Enrol on this course to catch-up with the latest thinking and case examples on strategic partnering.
 Understand the opportunities for HR Directors, embedded business partners and other HR practitioners to partner with business clients and the range of activities which can be used to create strategic value.

-We will then see how these various concepts and theories can be brought today into a highly practical yet very strategic planning tool which HRDs can use for the whole organisation, and business partners for the business areas they are enabling.
+See how concepts and theories can be brought into a highly practical yet very strategic planning tool which HRDs can use for the whole organisation, and business partners for the business areas they are enabling.
 The tool can also be used together with business clients to co-develop a strategic approach and document this in a simple, agile way which helps HR prioritise activities on a daily basis.

 Focusing on measurement and analysis helps HR improve its plans and can also help identify new opportunities for creating strategic value.
 The course therefore ends with the development of strategic measures and analytics for the agreed plans.
 Developing these plans and measures will then enable HR’s success in its strategic partnering role.